-Among the bills postponed indefinitely Tuesday morning were measures to make appellate court opinions available online, for adoption of the Uniform Collaborative Law Act and for eliminating gay and transgender “panic” defenses in Colorado.
+Among the wreckage Tuesday morning were a number of measures related to the court system.
+Some included a bill to make appellate court opinions available online, one for adoption of the Uniform Collaborative Law Act and for eliminating gay and transgender “panic” defenses in Colorado.
 Committee chair Sen. Pete Lee said the limitation on large gatherings has hamstrung the ability to have witness testimony and limited bill discussions.

 “It has resulted in us having to dispense and kill a lot of bills that would seem on their merits to be meritorious and have beneficial impacts for people,” he said.

 A “panic” defense refers to a defense raised claiming a person’s gender identity or sexual orientation prompted a heat-of-passion act of violence against them.
 House Bill 1307 would have created the presumption that evidence about a person’s gender identity or sexual orientation is irrelevant to an attacker’s defense.
-The measure had an ambiguous cost, according to its fiscal note.
-The document outlined probable workload increases for the judicial department in reviewing motions and on the Department of Corrections because of possible higher-level felony convictions by eliminating a defense, but did not carry a specific state appropriation.
+The measure didn’t cost state money to implement, according to its fiscal note.
+The document outlined probable workload increases for the judicial department in reviewing motions and on the Department of Corrections because of possible higher-level felony convictions by eliminating a defense but did not carry a specific state appropriation.

 House Bill 1130 for the online availability of appellate decisions would have required a $97,500 appropriation in fiscal year 2021 to 2022.
 While Colorado’s Court of Appeals and Supreme Court currently publish new opinions online each week, online availability of decisions from decades past is spotty.